SubhadityaMukherjee/AI-knowledge-base/docs/Roll.md

 ---

 # Roll
-- Rotation of the robot end effector in a plane perpendicular to the end of the [[Manipulator|manipulator]] arm.
+- Rotation of the robot end effector in a plane perpendicular to the end of the [manipulator](Manipulator.md) arm.